 Value Is More Than Just Re-Sale Value

 We at Kaminskiy Design & Remodeling aren’t a pair of handsome, camera-ready twins.
 Sorry.
 But we are a family-run business with deep ties in San Diego.
-We’ve been creating dream homes in San Diego for over ten years, and we want to help create your dream home next!
+We’ve been creating dream homes in San Diego for over fifteen years and want to help you create your dream home next!
 Contact us to schedule a remodel consultation.